rancher/convoy/README.md

 ```
 sudo docker rm -v <container_name>
 ```
-* For NFS-backed volumes only: The `--reference` option instructs the `convoy delete` command to only delete the reference to the NFS-based volume from the current host and leave the underlying files on NFS server unchanged.
-This is useful where the same NFS-backed volume is mounted into multiple containers.
+* For NFS or EBS volumes: The `--reference` option instructs the `convoy delete` command to only delete the reference to the volume from the current host and leave the underlying files on NFS server or EBS volume unchanged.
+This is useful when the volume need to be reused later.

 #### List and Inspect a Volume
 ```